mukta-m/library-observer/README.md

 # Library Observer
-A C++ program to implement simmplified version of Observer design pattern that observe changes in library (checking books in/out)
+A C++ program to implement simplified version of Observer design pattern that observe changes in library (checking books in/out)

 ## Getting Started